Free Case Evaluation

 Current New York labor laws and safety regulations require certain safety measures be taken.
 Safety codes include the use of appropriate harnesses and hard hats as well as other safety precautions.
 Even when these precautions are taken, accidents can still result.
 The scaffolding may collapse, a hoist or pulley could malfunction, or there could also be negligence due to human error.

 Our scaffold injury lawyers can help determine if you are entitled to compensation in addition to a workers’ compensation claim.
 Even if you believe you may have contributed to the scaffold accident or are not sure how the scaffold accident occurred, it is important to speak with an attorney so we can review all the details and determine if you have a case.
 After our complimentary initial consultation, we can also assess who should be named in the lawsuit, such as the property owner, a general contractor, a subcontractor, the company that provided the scaffold equipment or any other party who may have contributed to the accident occurring.

 Contacting Sobo & Sobo for Help After Scaffolding Injuries

 After receiving medical attention, contacting an experienced personal injury attorney should be your next step.
 Contact Sobo & Sobo at 855-468-7626 for a free consultation.
 We work on a contingency basis so it is impossible to owe us money.
-Our toll-free number is answered 24 hours a day, seven days a week and have offices conveniently located in Middletown, Newburgh, Pine Bush, Warwick, Poughkeepsie, Kingston, Rockland County and New York City.
+Our toll-free number is answered 24 hours a day, seven days a week and have offices conveniently located in Middletown, Newburgh, Monticello, Poughkeepsie, Rockland County and New York City.